-The Commonwealth of Massachusetts created the COVID-19 Community Tracing program to help support boards of health from every community in their contact tracing work.
+The Commonwealth of Massachusetts created the COVID-19 Community Tracing program to help support local health departments from every community in their contact tracing work.
 The program focuses on reaching out to people who have tested positive for COVID-19 and the contacts they have been close to, making sure they have the support they need to isolate or quarantine.
 When the MA COVID Team calls, you can do your part by answering the phone and providing helpful information that will help flatten and reduce the curve in Massachusetts.

 Why your help matters

-Through what’s called contact tracing, boards of health and the Collaborative are reaching out to everyone who tested positive and people who have been exposed.
+Through what’s called contact tracing, local health departments and the Collaborative are reaching out to everyone who tested positive and people who have been exposed.
 We are proud to be the first state in the nation to initiate contact tracing and your participation is critical to our shared success.
 Contact tracing is your way to impact the lives of many in our state and beyond and help stop the spread of COVID-19

 What the Community Tracing Collaborative is

-The Commonwealth of Massachusetts is a partnership with the Department of Public Health and Partners In Health, supporting local boards of health in contact tracing.
+The Commonwealth of Massachusetts is a partnership with the Department of Public Health and Partners In Health, supporting local health departments in contact tracing.
 The program focuses on reaching out to the contacts of confirmed positive COVID-19 patients to ensure they have the support they need to self-isolate, and to help protect others who have been potentially exposed to the virus.
 The COVID-19 Community Tracing Collaborative’s goal is to keep you healthy and slow the spread of the novel coronavirus.
 Your participation in contact tracing will not only help connect you to medical support and resources, answering the call will keep your loved ones and community safe.

 How community tracing works

-First, if you test positive, the CTC or your local board of health will connect you with the support and resources, you may need through isolation.
+First, if you test positive, the CTC or your local health department will connect you with the support and resources you may need through isolation.
 Then with your collaboration, we will identify and reach out via phone and text to anyone you’ve been in close contact with to encourage them to get tested and self-quarantine.
 It is important to note that we will not release your name to anyone.
 Your information is strictly confidential and will be treated as the private medical record it is.

 What happens during the call?

-When we call, a MA COVID team member or representative from your board of health will ask you for a list of all of the people you were within six feet of during the two days before you had symptoms.
+When we call, a MA COVID team member or representative from your local health department will ask you for a list of all of the people you were within six feet of during the two days before you had symptoms.
 If you don’t have symptoms, we’ll ask about your activity during the two days before your diagnosis.
 We will also ask for the phone numbers of anyone you tell us about, so they can be called and cared for.